dflay/NMR-DAQ/README.md

 3. Input Files
 --------------

-   There are a number of input files, located in the "./input/" directory:
+   There are a number of input files, located in the ./input/ directory:

-   "pulse-data.dat": The pulse durations and offsets for the various components of the circuit.
+   - pulse-data.dat: The pulse durations and offsets for the various components of the circuit.
                      These signals are sent to the FPGA.
-   "sg382.dat":      Stanford Research Systems SG382 function generator characteristics "struck_adc.dat": Struck ADC characteristics.
+   - sg382.dat:      Stanford Research Systems SG382 function generator characteristics.
+   - struck_adc.dat: Struck ADC characteristics.
-   "utilities.dat":  Debug and test modes and other settings.
+   - utilities.dat:  Debug and test modes and other settings.
-   "comments.txt":   General comments that the user wants to keep with the output files.
+   - comments.txt:   General comments that the user wants to keep with the output files.
-                     (This shows up in the output directory after the completion of a run, titled "diagnostics.dat".
+                     (This shows up in the output directory after the completion of a run, titled diagnostics.dat.
 It has other important run information as well.)

-   > Acromag IP-EP201 FPGA ("pulse-data.dat")
+### Acromag IP-EP201 FPGA (pulse-data.dat)

-   The pulse characteristics are contained in the file "./input/pulse-data.dat".
+   The pulse characteristics are contained in the file ./input/pulse-data.dat.
 It has the following format:

-   # <ID>  <on/off> <time offset>  <pulse time> <units>
+   <ID>  <on/off> <time offset>  <pulse time> <units>

    - ID:          A string identifying the component to which the signal is destined; see the Pin Tables below.
 The strings must match the form shown in